cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 The binding of `cocos2d::Ref` subclass in the current engine adopts JS object controls the life cycle of CPP object.
 The advantage of doing so is to solve the `retain`/`release` problem that has been criticized in the JS layer.

 Non-`cocos2d::Ref` class takes the way of CPP object controls the life of a JS object.
 This method requires that after CPP object is destroyed, it needs to notify the binding layer to call the `clearPrivateData`, `unroot`, and `decRef` methods corresponding to `se::Object`.
-JS code must be careful operation of the object, when there may be illegal object logic, use `cc.sys.isObjectValid` to determine whether the CPP object is released.
+JS code must be careful operation of the object, when there may be illegal object logic, use `sys.isObjectValid` to determine whether the CPP object is released.

 ### NOTE of Binding The Finalize Function for cocos2d::Ref Subclass